-Equity Risk.
+Equity Securities Risk.
 Equity securities are susceptible to general stock market fluctuations and to volatile increases and decreases in value.
-The equity securities held by the Fund may experience sudden, unpredictable drops in value or long periods of decline in value.
+The equity securities held by a Fund may experience sudden, unpredictable drops in value or long periods of decline in value.
 This may occur because of factors affecting securities markets generally, the equity securities of a particular sector, or a particular company.

-ETF Structure Risk: Each Fund is structured as an ETF and will invest in underlying ETFs.
-As a result, each Fund is subject to the special risks, including:
+ETF Structure Risk: Each Fund is structured as an ETF.
+As a result, each Fund is subject to special risks, including: